 The community has been behind the rebuilding of the Butte Creek Mill since the beginning.
 The week after the fire the community came out in droves to sort through and save anything that survived.
 Small donations started coming in, and both local and state politicians expressed their support, lending their names and their own personal funds to the project.

 A local resident, James Belushi, held a concert that sold out in less than 48 hours with the proceeds going to Rebuild the Mill.
-An annual golf event was established to support the Mill and will occur for the second year this upcoming Fall.
-Just from these initial efforts and not counting the numerous in-kind donations the Butte Creek Mill Foundation has raised over $200,000.
+An annual golf tournament event was established to support the Mill and will occur for the fourth year this upcoming fall.

 Treeborn Timbercraft timber framing specialists have rebuilt the frame with hand hewn timbers and construction, with historical integrity.
 Additionally it goes beyond local support, as we have received many grants from organizations outside our local area.